-200. APPRAISAL UPDATE WITH NO CHANGE IN VALUE
+199. APPRAISAL UPDATE WITH NO CHANGE IN VALUE

-- Question: I was recently contacted by a client for whom I had previously completed an appraisal.
-The client asked if I could simply tell them whether there have been changes in the market, or not, since the time of my appraisal, and that the value of the property remains the same.
-Am I permitted to do this under USPAP? - Response: Yes.
+Question: I was recently contacted by a client for whom I had previously completed an of a property has not changed is performing an appraisal as defined in USPAP.
+The Comment to the USPAP definition of appraisal states:

+Response: Yes.
 However, it must also be understood that an appraiser making a determination that the value of a property has not changed is performing an appraisal as defined in USPAP.
-The Comment to the USPAP definition of appraisal states:
+The Comment to